Research within Youth Justice and Victim Support

 3. Any data requested is available.

-5. Demonstrated benefit to our department, young people and their families, and the community.
+5. Demonstrated benefit to our department, youths, their families, and the wider community in Queensland.

 6. Consideration of Aboriginal and/or Torres Strait Islander peoples in project design (e.g. cultural training, ethics approval, data sovereignty, consultation, culturally appropriate outputs).